ghazanhaider/AT91SAMA5D21/README.md

 - Using memory module W632GU6NB11I, it works exactly with the same settings as D1216ECMDXGJD at 166MHz

-Whats broken:
-- SAM-BA write to NAND fails occasionally unless board is isolated from surfaces.
-NAND has no failures through stress tests in Linux etc so it might be how the IO is driven in SAM-BA.
-Bootstrap, UBOOT and Linux all drive Io at medium IO strength without issues

 ## Individual config files
 br_config                           : Buildroot .config file